Boitumelo-09/Patient-Record-Management-System/README.md

 ## 🙌 Credits

-Made with 🔥 by a beast in C++ who understands dynamic memory and handles pointers like a boss.
+Made with 🔥 by Boitumelo Clement Mkhondo.